Amplify your opportunities.

 1. High School

-Provincial High School Graduation Diploma with a 60% average in nine level 3000 credits or equivalent
+Provincial High School Graduation Diploma with a 60% average in eight level 3000 credits or equivalent

 2. Comprehensive Arts and Science (CAS) Transition